How to present restricted cash under IFRS?

 “We are a constructing company and we received an advance payment from our customer for the construction of the specialized production hall amounting to 5% of the total sales price.
 This is very significant for our financial statements.

 The issue is that we have to keep this money on a separate bank account and we cannot use it until the hall is handed over to our customer.
+In fact, we cannot put our hands on that deposit without the third party agreeing.
 We assume the delivery of the hall 2 years after the construction started.

 Can we still present this amount on our bank account as cash and cash equivalents?